 David Strachan

-David Strachan has worked in curatorial field archaeology in Wales, England and Scotland for over 30 years, at both national and local level.
-As ‘county archaeologist’ with Perth and Kinross Heritage Trust over the last 20 of these, he has led several research projects, often delivered through community archaeology.
-They range from the recovery of the Late Bronze Age logboat from Carpow on the Tay estuary to the excavation of early medieval longhouses in the uplands of Glen Shee.
+David Strachan has over 35 years’ experience of curatorial field archaeology in Wales, England, and Scotland, working at both national and county level.
+As ‘county archaeologist’ with Perth and Kinross Heritage Trust over the last 25 of these, he has led several research projects, often delivered through community archaeology.
+These include the recovery of the Late Bronze Age Carpow logboat, excavation of early medieval longhouses in the uplands of Glen Shee, and Iron Age forts around the Tay estuary, also published by Archaeopress.

 BOOKS BY THIS CONTRIBUTOR